Truncated Kernel Stochastic Gradient Descent on Spheres: Introduction

 Various attempts have been made to improve the scalability of kernel methods, which can be broadly categorized based on how the data is processed.
 One category is based on batch processing, where the data set is acquired at once, requiring the algorithm to store and process the entire dataset.
-Within this framework, several practical strategies have emerged over the past decade, including divide-and-conquer approaches \cite{zhang2015divide,lin2017distributed}, low-rank approximations of kernel matrices \cite{bach2013sharp}, and gradient descent methods equipped with early-stopping or preconditioning techniques \cite{yao2007on,avron2017faster}.
-These approaches reduce computational complexity by avoiding direct operations on the entire kernel matrix (e.g., inversion or eigen-decomposition).
-However, they still face challenges with storage complexity.
-For example, iterative approaches based on gradient descent typically require $\mathcal{O}(n^2)$ in memory.
-Divide-and-conquer approaches leverage parallel data processing but do not fundamentally reduce storage space requirements, making them unsuitable for data processing on a single machine with limited memory.
+Within this framework, several practical strategies have emerged over the past decade, including divided-and-conquer approaches \cite{zhang2015divide,lin2017distributed}, low-rank approximations of kernel matrices \cite{bach2013sharp}, and gradient descent methods equipped with early-stopping or preconditioning techniques \cite{yao2007on,avron2017faster}.
+These approaches reduce algorithmic complexity by avoiding inversion or eigen-decomposition of the kernel matrix, which requires $\mathcal{O}(n^3)$ time and $\mathcal{O}(n^2)$ space.
+However, they still face challenges in terms of storage complexity.
+For example, iterative methods based on gradient descent typically require $\mathcal{O}(n^2)$ time per iteration and $\mathcal{O}(n^2)$ space.
+Divided-and-conquer approaches leverage parallel data processing but do not fundamentally reduce storage space requirements, making them unsuitable for data processing on a single machine with limited memory.
 Low-rank approximations of kernel matrices, including Nystr\"{o}m subsampling \cite{smola2000sparse,williams2000using,kumar2012sampling,musco2017recursive,ma2019nystrom}, random features \cite{rahimi2007random,liu2021random}, and their many variants, offer a way to reduce memory requirements, but the memory demand has a lower bound if approximation accuracy is to be maintained.
 Recent research has combined low-rank approximation with preconditioning iterative approaches, proposing kernel methods with optimal scalability for batch data processing scenarios \cite{alessandro2017falkon,lei2024iterative}.
 Theoretical studies indicate that these algorithms require $\mathcal{O}(n\sqrt{n})$ in time and $\mathcal{O}(n)$ in memory to guarantee optimal convergence rates.